Murz-forks/ddev-solr/README.md

 Solr Cloud provides a lot of APIs to manage your collections, cores, schemas etc. Some of these APIs require a so-called "trusted" context.
 Solr therefore supports different technologies for authentication and authorization.
-The easiest one to configure is "Basic Authentication".
-This DDEV service comes with a simple pre-configured `security.json` to provide such a trusted context based on basic authentication.
-It creates a single administrative account having full access rights:

-- user: `solr`
-- password: `SolrRocks`
+This DDEV service comes with no authentication enabled by default, because it is usually not needed for local setups.
+But you can find instructions below on how to configure it.

 ## Getting started